It’s happened to all of us: as much as we’d hope otherwise, a stinky smell emanates from your running shoes or workout sneakers.

 Remove and change the newspaper every few hours, depending on how wet your sneakers are.

-Otherwise, use a shoe drier any time your shoes get wet.
+Otherwise, you can also use a shoe dryer any time your shoes get wet.

 How To Remove Smell From Shoes: 12 DIY Hacks to Remove Bad Shoe Odors

-Here are some home remedies on how to remove smell from shoes, sneakers, or boots:
+Here are some easy home remedies to remove smell from shoes, sneakers, or boots:

 #1: Wash Them

-Some sneakers are machine washable, so if you can toss them in the washing machine with some detergent, you can easily get rid of any bad smell.
+Some sneakers are machine washable, so if you can toss them in the washing machine with some detergent, you can easily eliminate any bad smell.

-To prevent shrinkage, don’t use hot water, and dry them by stuffing them with newspaper rather than putting them in the drier.
+To prevent shrinkage, don’t use hot water, and dry them by stuffing them with newspaper or cotton balls rather than putting them in the drier.

 #2: Use Baking Soda

 Baking soda is one of the tried-and-true ways to remove odor from shoes.
-It is a natural deodorizer that absorbs odors and bacteria.
+It is a natural deodorizer that absorbs odors and a disinfectant that kills bacteria.1Drake, D. (1996).
+Antibacterial activity of baking soda.
+Compendium of Continuing Education in Dentistry (Jamesburg, N.J., 17(19), S17-21. https://europepmc.org/article/med/11524862

-At less than $1 a box, baking soda makes for one of the cheapest ways of how to deodorize shoes.
+At less than $1 a box, baking soda makes for one of the cheapest ways of deodorizing shoes.

 The simplest way to use baking soda to remove the smell from running shoes or other sneakers or boots is to just sprinkle it inside on top of the insole.